 In the photo above, you can see the yellow glow of the Reacher Sunrise Alarm Clock.

-Starting with the design, I do like how small it is, so it’s another one to consider if you have a small nightstand.
-It’s important to understand that the wood effect on the device is just plastic, and the whole device looks and feels quite basic once you turn the light off and inspect it in daylight.
+Starting with the design, I do like how compact it is, so it should fit on a small nightstand.
+It’s worth noting that the wood effect is just plastic, though, and the whole device looks and feels basic in daylight.

-Like the Lumie Sunrise Alarm and Dreamegg Sunrise 1, there are several colours to choose from: red, yellow, orange, green, light blue, dark blue, purple, amber.
-All eight colours can be dimmed and used for the sunrise or sunset too.
+Like the Lumie Sunrise Alarm and Dreamegg Sunrise 1, there are several colors to choose from with the LEDs, such as red, blue, purple, and amber.
+All eight colors can be dimmed and used for the sunrise or night light.

 In the photo above, you can see four of the Reacher’s colours.
 The Dreamegg colours are very similar.
 The Lumie also has some similarities in terms of the strength and hue of the colours.

-There’s only one daily alarm to program, so it’s less flexible than higher end devices in that respect.
-But it’s good that you can program shorter or longer sunrise and sunset effects.
-Once again, however, I missed the more realistic fade of the Philips or Bodyclock Shine 300 on the nights I tested the Reacher.
+Here’s an example 20 minute sunrise filmed and sped up.
+There’s only one daily alarm to program, but it’s good that you can program the sunrise from 5 to 60 minutes.
+But once again, I missed the more realistic fade you get with the Philips or Bodyclock Shine 300 (you can watch the sunrise at 11:43 in the video).

-Perhaps my biggest criticism is the speaker quality and sound choices though.
-The speaker sounds very, very basic, and the birds are unpleasantly piercing when the volume is turned up, for example.
+Perhaps my biggest criticism is the speaker quality and sound choices.
+The speaker sounds very, very basic.
+And some sounds, like the birds, are unpleasantly piercing with the volume turned up.

-I also don’t understand why there are only three possible alarm tones, yet 26 sounds that can be used at any time.
-Similar to the Dreamegg then, but with even less alarm tones available.
+I also don’t understand why there are only three possible alarm tones but 26 sounds that can be used at any time.
+Similar to the Dreamegg Sunrise 1 then, but with even less choice of alarm tones.

-It typically costs just under $50 in the US and £50 in the UK, which makes it one of the more budget-friendly wake-up lights.
+It typically costs just under $50 in the US and £50 in the UK, which makes it more budget friendly than the higher-end sunrise alarm clocks.